- Search The Registry

 - My Account

-An active member of St. Thomas Episcopal Church, in 1954, Cyrus also founded the ‘Twin cities Book Club,” a Black woman’s literary club that also brought in black dignitaries to speak.
-She was also a member of the city's Pragmatia Sorority and the Socialites Club.
-She worked as an editor for Honeywell and wrote her own column for the Minneapolis Spokesman and Twin Cities Observer newspapers for many years.
+An active member of St. Thomas Episcopal Church, in 1954, Cyrus founded the ‘Twin cities Book Club,” a Black woman’s literary club that also brought in black dignitaries to speak.
+She was also a member of the Pragmatia Sorority and the Socialites Club.
+She worked as an editor for Honeywell and wrote her column for the Minneapolis Spokesman and Twin Cities Observer newspapers for many years.
 Cyrus was one of the journalists who accompanied the Black delegation to the 1968 Democratic convention in Chicago, covering it for the Minneapolis Spokesman.